 - Lunar: The Silver Star for Working Designs.

 - Grand Theft Auto III for Take-Two Interactive's Rockstar Games branch, less than two months ahead of Max Payne.
-They've had many modest hits prior to GTA 3 including its direct predecessor, but none of them have made a fraction of its cultural impact
+They've had many modest hits prior to GTA 3 including its direct predecessor, but none of them have made a fraction of 3's cultural impact.

 - Command & Conquer for Westwood Studios.